TrenMA/trenma.github.io/_pages/about.md

 I am Tren Ma, a financial economist.
 My reseacrh interests lie in financial econometrics and the applications of machine learning in asset pricing, financial trading and investment.
 {: style="text-align: justify"}

 I am currently an Assistant Professor in Finance, Risk and Banking Department at Nottingham University Business School, the University of Nottingham.
-Previously, I was a Graduate Teaching Assistant at the University of Glasgow, a Visiting Scholar at WashU, and a Lecturer in Mathematics at Thang Long University.
+Previously, I was a Lecturer in Mathematics at Thang Long University, and a Visiting Scholar at WashU.
 {: style="text-align: justify"}

 ---